 Building blocks are components that can be re-used to streamline the page creation process.
 By pre-configuring and styling building blocks, users can easily click together interfaces without having to worry about the details of styling guidelines or user experience.

-To create a building block, simply right-click a widget anywhere in your project in the Desktop Modeler and select Create building block.
+To create a building block, simply right-click a widget anywhere in your project in Studio Pro and select Create building block.
 The widget along with its contents will be added as a new building block.
 The building block will now automatically appear in the Building blocks tab of the Toolbox.

 As the purpose of building blocks is to facilitate design rather than functionality, building blocks should be devoid of references to other documents.
 This is to prevent users from facing confusing errors when using building blocks in their pages.
 It also mitigates the chance of errors when importing building blocks from a different project.